jimruns/jimruns.github.io/README2.txt

 		In later runs 2nd places a third and on honeymoon.
 Mary Jane's run.
 		Ed windrow in rain

   Metro championship 25K.
 Biggest race in NY.
 Ny Marathon started in 1970.
-Gary M, Gavin Jones. other god runner.
+Gary M, Gavin Jones. other good runner.
 I have
 	results sheet.
 That year I trained hard.
 Might be last chance to really get in shape-Grad school.
 Gary had won other races that I had been in that year  running away from everyone including me.
 The week before I had won the NJ AAU 6 mile championship on track in record time.
 Decided to stick with Gary until I couldn't any more.